-Devote to customers and members of the general public in terms of their satisfaction and confidence in the quality products and services at appropriate price levels.
+Devote to customers in terms of their satisfaction and confidence in the quality products and services at appropriate price levels.
 Consistently upgrade standards and maintain a positive and lasting relationship with the customers.

-Commit to the development of products and services quality in order to consistently satisfy the requirements of customers.
+- Commit to the development of products and services quality in order to consistently satisfy the requirements of customers. - 2 Fully disclose correct information on products and services in a timely manner without any distortion of facts.

-- 2 Fully disclose correct information on products and services in a timely manner without any distortion of facts. - Provide products and services warranty of appropriate duration.
+- Provide products and services warranty of appropriate duration.
 Implement a system through which complaints about products and services can be acknowledged.
 Attempt to respond as quickly as possible to customers. - 4 Seek only reasonable profit for the quality of products or services when compared to other offerings of the same class.
 Refrain from the use of trading conditions which are unfair to customers. - 5 Strictly comply with all conditions agreed upon with customers.
-In the case where it is not possible to comply with the conditions, the customers must be notified in advance in order to mutually agree on a corrective measure. - 6 Accord importance and listen to feedback, complaints, and any recommendation from customers or a relevant party for the purpose of improving operations. - Be committed to the prevention and suppression of actions deemed to constitute the corruption, and report such actions to supervisor or the Management. - 8 Comply with The Personal Data Protection Act and related laws in order to protect data privacy, and maintain the confidentiality of customers and will not use information of the customers to benefit personal gain and affiliated entities.
+In the case where it is not possible to comply with the conditions, the customers must be notified in advance in order to mutually agree on a corrective measure. - 6 Accord importance and listen to feedback, complaints, and any recommendation from customers or a relevant party for the purpose of improving operations. - Provide customer relationship management in a systematic manner and customer satisfaction survey in order to develop products and services, responding to customer needs efficiently. - 8 Be committed to the prevention and suppression of actions deemed to constitute the corruption, and report such actions to supervisor or the Management. - Comply with The Personal Data Protection Act and related laws in order to protect data privacy, and maintain the confidentiality of customers and will not use information of the customers to benefit personal gain and affiliated entities.